Neues vom Süderhof: Süderhof II (1995–1997)

 ARD eventually lost the rights to the Süderhof show, and production on episodes stopped.
-After a long break of four years, a different broadcasting company, Norddeutscher Rundfunk, produced more seasons of the series.
+After a four-year hiatus, a different broadcasting company, Norddeutscher Rundfunk, produced more seasons of the series.
 However, even though the actors in the original Süderhof series were only four years older, they were said to have outgrown the roles because the children in the books never aged.
 A completely new cast was chosen.
 All new actors were chosen, except for Ursula Hinrichs (grandmother Brendel), and some supporting cast members.
-The new actors were changed with no regard for the looks of the previous.

 In 1995, the next season with 13 episodes was shot, which were broadcast in the first half of 1996 in Tigerenten Club.
-They're were 13 episodes in 1997, season 6, the last season of Neues vom Suderhof.

-In the special episode "Visiting the Süderhof", which also aired for the first time in the "Tigerenten Club", the performers of the first two seasons handed over their roles to the new cast members.

-The most well-known actress of these later episodes was Sabine Kaack, as mother Sonia Brendel.
-Before that, she had also starred in the series "Brief secrecy" (ZDF), also directed by Monika Zinnenberg.
-In the case of the grandparents, the first names were changed by mistake, but it was completely irrelevant to the plot.
+There were 13 episodes in 1997, season 6, the last season of Neues vom Suderhof.
+The penultimate season with another 13 episodes (episodes 27–39 in the total, 14-26 for Süderhof II) followed in mid-1996, first broadcast was in early 1997.
+Ilse Werner is seen in a guest role.
+The final season of the series was filmed in 1997, and premiered in the first half of 1998.
+This season, Bimbo was replaced by a new protagonist named Lili, played by Ann-Kristin Schmeisser.
+In the fourth episode ("Dany and the dear money") it was announced that Bimbo is in America.